 Espinet says she has bittersweet memories of being one of the few Black women in law school and the legal profession in the early 1980s.

-When asked how it felt being one of the few Black women in law school and the legal profession in the early 1980s, Espinet says it is a bittersweet memory.
-“Windsor Law was an incredibly progressive and supportive environment by standards of the time.”
-Although, she adds that there were - and unfortunately still are - those who feel there is no place in the profession for women, much less a Black woman.
+“Windsor Law was an incredibly progressive and supportive environment by standards of the time,” she says, adding that there were — and unfortunately still are — those who feel there is no place in the profession for women, much less a Black woman.

-“While I am proud of my awards and achievements,” she says, “my greatest accomplishment has been the gift to influence, mentor and motivate; to impact diversity and inclusion, and to inspire future generations of young lawyers to create their own narrative.
+“While I am proud of my awards and achievements,” says Espinet, “my greatest accomplishment has been the gift to influence, mentor, and motivate; to impact diversity and inclusion; and to inspire future generations of young lawyers to create their own narrative.
 I look forward to the time when systemic racism is no longer a barrier to Black lawyers reaching their full potential.”